Avalanche Safety Training

 Avy Savvy

-The first of two weather courses focusing on mountain environments and their interconnections with snow and avalanches.
-Offered once every two years in person in Quebec (in French, two days) or annually online (in English, over 8 weeks).
+First of two weather courses focusing on mountain environments and their interconnections with snow and avalanches.
+Offered once every two years in person in Quebec (in French, two days) or annually online (in English, over eight weeks).

-Mountain skiing courses enable participants to equip themselves to make their practice safer by learning effective ascent and descent techniques.
-Available to all snow sports enthusiasts (skiing, telemark skiing, splitboard).
-Offered by the FQME, two days for Level 1 and four days for Level 2.
-(These courses are not listed on our events calendar.)
+Mountain skiing courses provide participants with the tools they need to make their skiing safer by teaching them effective techniques for ascending and descending.
+Available to all snow sports enthusiasts (skiing, telemark skiing, splitboarding).
+Offered by the FQME, Level 1 courses last two days and Level 2 courses last four days.
+(These courses are not listed on our event calendar.)

-The mountains are by definition a hostile and remote environment, difficult for urban emergency medical services to reach.
-Wilderness First aid training is essential for outdoor enthusiasts to be able to deal with emergency situations.
-Offered by various providers, these courses vary between 20, 40 and 80 hours.
+Mountains are by definition a hostile and remote environment, difficult to reach by urban emergency medical services.
+First aid training in remote areas is essential for outdoor enthusiasts to be able to handle emergency situations.
+Offered by various providers, these courses vary in length from 20 to 40 to 80 hours.
 (These courses are not listed on our events calendar.)

 Professional-level Training Courses